Performing arithmetic calculations in Elm is straightforward. Go to the

-beginning-elm directory and run
+beginning-elm directory in terminal and run the

-elm-repl command to launch the repl.
+elm repl command.
 Now let’s try some simple arithmetic.

 There are two types of divisions in Elm: floating-point and integer.
 The